hfoley03/HuntVulkanGame/README.md

 - build out from this repo, based on A10
 - have a simple flat square map/world, with some rocks and trees on it
 - have some animals placed around the map
-- use the basic blinn shader provided in A10 first, rewrite later
+- use the basic blinn shader provided in A10 first, rewrite later and add additional shaders as needed
 - limit user movement control from fly to walk
 - get FPV view with gun, including on screen crosshair
 - user should be on some platform in middle of map, unable to leave platform